A plantain lover embarking on a global journey at the intersection of food, travel, and community.

 The Experiment

 Equipped with a culinary curiosity after years of assisting her mother cook Ghanaian dishes, Rachel embarked college as a broke undergraduate who could always rely on plantains for cheap eats.
-Additionally, in her transition to a healthier, vegetarian lifestyle, plantains became her go-to ingredient as a nutritionally rich, vegan food.
+Additionally, in her transition to a healthier, plant based lifestyle, plantains became her go-to ingredient as a nutritionally rich, vegan food.
 It was during this time that she first began to experiment with plantains by exploring their versatility and pairing them with bold flavors from across the globe.
+It’s also then that she learned just how global plantains truly are, and the diverse, yet similar, ways they are prepared in African diasporic communities around the world.

 2018